switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

 ## Fonts

-We installed fonts above.
-OpenStreetMap Carto's own installation instructions also suggest installing "Noto Emoji Regular" from source.
-All the other international fonts that are likely to be needed (including ones often not supported) are including in the list previously installed.
+In version v5.6.0 and above of Carto, fonts need to be installed manually:

+    cd ~/src/openstreetmap-carto/
+    scripts/get-fonts.sh

 Our test data area (Azerbaijan) was chosen both because it was a small area and because some place names in that region have names containing non-latin characters.

 # Setting up your webserver
 ## Configure renderd